Support Guides, Rangers and members of The Senior Section to plan and run their own residential

 - If only two Guides have camped before, there can be three to five Guides in total.
 If three Guides have camped before, there can be eight Guides in total.

 - The site must be an approved Girlguiding venue in private grounds within ten minutes walking distance of a Girlguiding volunteer who can help if needed.
-The volunteer must have completed the recruitment process and been assigned the role of Residential Occasional Helper on Go! and undertake a criminal records check.
+The volunteer must have completed the recruitment and vetting process and been assigned the role of residential occasional helper on GO and undertake a criminal records check.

 - The assessment camp must last two or three nights.

-Residential events run by members of The Senior Section
+Residential events run by Rangers or members of The Senior Section

 Peer group residential events

-A team of four to seven Senior Section members can work together to go away, with no single person in charge.
+A team of four to seven Ranger or Senior Section members can work together to go away, with no single person in charge.
 They must:

 - have an adult supervisor within 30 minutes’ travelling time available at all times during the event